Chapter 5 : A Cruel Reminder

-After a few minutes of tranquil silence, a pleased smile on his face, a knock came from his door.
+After a few minutes of tranquil silence, a pleased smile passed over his face.
+Then a knock came from his door.
 Without even opening his eyes, he granted them entrance.
-"Come in."
+“Come in.”

 The door swung open.
 That was when he peeked at the door with one eye.
 “Mr. Potter,” his assistant said kindly, “you have a visitor.”